Gas Leak At Indian Chemical Plant Kills 11 - UrduPoint

 The city and the surrounding area are home to around five million people.

-LG Chem released a statement in South Korea late on Thursday morning that the "gas leak situation is now under control".
+LG Chem said in a statement released in South Korea the "gas leak situation is now under control".

+In a later statement the company's local branch expressed its "deepest condolences to the deceased and their families".

+It said its "top priority" was to work with authorities to get medical help to the victims, and that it was assisting with an investigation into the incident.

 The plant had been left idle because of the coronavirus lockdown, according to Swaroop Rani, an assistant police commissioner in Visakhapatnam.